 2. Enhanced business-oriented features

-Though our product engineers are continually enhancing our Google applications for our free consumers, they are also adding separate, enhanced features to the Google Workspace applications that are more oriented for business purposes.
-Here are just a few things you can do in Google Workspace for your business that’s not available in our free consumer applications:
+Though product engineers are continually enhancing Google applications for free consumers, they are also adding separate, enhanced features to the Google Workspace applications that are more oriented for business purposes.
+Here are just a few things you can do in Google Workspace for your business that are not available in free consumer applications:

 - Increased Access Controls: Puts your company in control of how your information is shared and communicated outside of your domain.